About the Cohort

 - Have engaged in some type of personal or professional racial equity work in the past

 - In most cases, we will not accept more than one person from the same foundation.
-Up to two may apply.
+Up to three may apply.
 We hope participants will bring their learnings back to the board room.

 - NCFP seeks to build a diverse cohort, with varying interests, issue areas, asset sizes, and experience.

-- The cohort will be limited to 20 individuals.
+- The cohort will be limited to about 20 individuals.

 Expectations of Participants

 Additionally, NCFP will host several salons (small group virtual discussions) on racial justice topics throughout the year.
-Salons will be available to Network participants as well as an additional 20 family philanthropy leaders who are not participants in the Network.
-These salons are optional, though we ask that you let us know if you are unable to attend so we may make your spot available to others.
+Salons will be available to Cohort participants as well as an additional 20 family philanthropy leaders who are not participants in the Cohort.

 NCFP Friends of the Family discounted rate: $1,000 | Regular rate: $1,500